pvulakh/warbler/lecture_notes.md

 5) git add ., git commit, git push origin master, git push heroku master
 6) check it out!

+ Bootstrapping images on the window will be useful if you want to include a logo on your page.
+ Avoid having more than a few images in our assets folder - this slows our apps down.
+Also, we'll all be using AWS for images, so there's not really a need for this.

 ## Troubleshooting